Risk Mitigation Strategies for Supply Chains: Guide

 Know the Suppliers You Work With

 One key way to minimize risks to your supply chain is to be knowledgeable about all vital aspects of your suppliers.
 After all, these are your business partners, so it is important to know not only their prices and reliability, but the risks they face as well, the impact they may have on your reputation, and their financial stability.
-Be aware of the critical information, such as ethical compromises, source, and human rights issues, environmental issues, long-term financial viability, and so on.
+Be aware of critical information such as:

 Practice Collaboration and Transparency

-Having open lines of communication for each component of your supply chain can keep small snags from developing into larger ones.
-Include your various partners- from suppliers to carriers and everything in between, in the risk planning process.
+Having open lines of communication across every component of your supply chain can keep small snags from developing into larger ones.
+Include your various partners, from suppliers to carriers and everything in between, in the risk planning process.
 Ensure that all partners in the supply chain are aware of procedures and contingency plans.
-Assuring that everyone has an alignment on disaster recovery and continuity, taking cues from one another, and collaborating can make all the difference.
+When everyone has alignment on disaster recovery and continuity, takes cues from one another, and collaborates effectively, it can make all the difference.

-Sharing information about fluctuations in sales projections, economic or regulation changes, design upgrades or implementation of new software and products can also affect the flow for everyone involved.
-Keeping partners in the loop strengthens relationships and allows for better responsiveness in the event of disruptions, better problem solving, and reduces negative impacts.
+Sharing information about fluctuations in sales projections, economic or regulation changes, design upgrades, or implementation of new software and products can also affect the flow for everyone involved.
+Keeping partners in the loop strengthens relationships and allows for better responsiveness in the event of disruptions, improved problem solving, and reduced negative impacts.

 Take Inventory of Insurance Options and Coverage Plans